Basis for preparing the consolidated annual accounts

 Assets which the board of directors of the bank has decided to sell are dealt with under IFRS 5 if it is highly likely that the asset will be sold within 12 months.
 This type of asset comprises for the most part assets taken over in connection with bad loans, and investments in subsidiaries held for sale.
 Fixed assets and groups of fixed assets and liabilities classified as held for sale are measured at the lowest

 value of book value and fair value less selling expenses.
 The result of such activity and appurtenant assets and liabilities are presented on a separate line as held for sale.

 Securities and derivatives

 Securities and derivatives comprise shares and units, money market instruments and bonds, and derivative currency, fixed income and equity instruments.
-Shares and units are classified either at fair value through profit/loss or as available for sale.
-Money market instruments and bonds are classified at fair value through profit/loss, loans and receivables or in the category held to maturity.
-Derivatives are invariably recognised at fair value through profit/loss unless they are part of a cash flow hedge.
-However the Bank does not avail itself of cash flow hedges.
+Shares and units are classified at fair value through profit/loss.
+Money market instruments and bonds are classified at fair value through profit/loss.
+Derivatives are invariably recognised at fair value through profit/loss.

 Financial derivatives are presented as assets when fair value is positive, and as liabilities when fair value is negative.

 Money market instruments and bonds classified as loans and receivables or held to maturity are measured at amortised cost using the effective interest rate method; see the account of this method under the section on loans.